Sherrod Brown calls on Ohio governor to declare disaster over East Palestine derailment

 State officials have said the air and the water remain safe after testing.
 However, observers and residents remain particularly concerned about potential contamination of the Ohio River, which provides drinking water to millions of people.
 Local officials have confirmed at least 3,500 fish have died since the spill.

 In a press conference Wednesday, DeWine said President Biden has offered any assistance the state needs but that the governor had deemed it unnecessary at this stage.
-EPA Administrator Michael Regan traveled to the town Thursday and is set to deliver remarks this afternoon.
+EPA Administrator Michael Regan traveled to the town and is set to deliver remarks Thursday.

-The Hill has reached out to DeWine’s office and Brown’s fellow Ohio Sen. J.D.
-Vance (R) for comment.
+In a statement, DeWine’s office said “FEMA continues to tell Governor DeWine that Ohio is not eligible for assistance at this time.
+Governor DeWine will continue working with FEMA to determine what assistance can be provided.”

+The office of Brown’s fellow Ohio Sen. J.D.
+Vance (R) referred The Hill to comments the GOP senator made in East Palestine to WKYC Channel 3 in which he said it was also important to “not let Norfolk Southern off the hook,” saying “we have to be careful about” a course of action that would transfer liability entirely to the federal government, “but I would say my main emphasis is, we need to get this community the resources necessary to rebuild.”